 The app has 75 channels available.
 These are split into 10 categories: News, Sports, Comedy, Geek and Gaming, Chill Out, Entertainment, Life and Style, Curiosity, Movies, and Music and Radio.
 Some of the channels are exclusive, but you can also find well-known brands such as Bloomberg TV, NASA TV, and The Weather Channel.

+Pluto TV is one of the best free alternatives to paid streaming services like Sling TV and YouTube TV.
 Unfortunately for our non-American readers, it’s only available in the mainland United States at the time of writing.

 Available on: Web app, iOS, Android.